Banquet and Celebration of Co-Missioning

 Hyatt Regency Atlanta

 Join us Wednesday evening for a Celebration of Co-Missioning!
 Begin your General Assembly by sharing a family meal and fellowship around the tables with your CBF community.
 After dinner we will hear inspiring stories of how our field personnel and fellowship congregations are co-missioning around the world – being the presence of Christ in tangible, creative, sustainable ways.
-Hear what is happening in churches recently started and in the ministries of our chaplains.
-The highlight of the evening will come as we join together in the blessing of newly endorsed chaplains and commissioning of new church planters and new Global Missions field personnel.
+Hear what is happening in churches recently started and in the ministries of our chaplains and pastoral counselors.
+The highlight of the evening will come as we join together in the blessing of newly endorsed chaplains and commissioning of new church starters and new Global Missions field personnel.

 Adult: Chicken Manicotti with seasonal vegetables and apple tart

 Grilled chicken breast and ricotta cheese topped with an heirloom tomato and mushroom ragout and shaved reggiano cheese. $25 per adult

 Children (ages 10 and under): Chicken tenders and french fries $10 per child

 A vegetarian meal will be available.
 Please indicate your preference for this option in the dietary section of the reservation form.

 Click here to make reservations.